Is Tap Water Safe to Drink?

 Bacterial Contamination Risk

-In addition to potential chemical contaminants in your local area, there can also be bacteria lurking in your drinking water.
-Bacteria can enter the system through broken pipes or improper maintenance at your local water treatment plant.
+In addition to potential chemical contaminants in your local area, bacteria can lurk in your drinking water.
+Bacteria can enter the system through broken pipes or improper maintenance at your local water treatment facilities plant.

 The most common types of bacteria found in tap water are coliform bacteria and E. coli.
-Both make you severely ill if consumed and not properly treated.
-To make sure these bacteria don’t enter home systems, it’s important if you become infected to always wash your hands and clean countertops.
-Pay attention when using and flushing toilets to use antiseptic sprays to clean up any “spills” and to flush every time used.
+Both make you severely ill if consumed and not adequately treated.
+To ensure these bacteria don’t enter home systems, the treatment plants “treat the water” with chemicals like chlorine.
+When in your home, you must take certain precautions so you aren’t subject to infections.
+These steps include always thoroughly washing your hands and cleaning countertops.
+Pay attention when using and flushing toilets; use antiseptic sprays to clean up any “spills” and flush every time used.

-Most municipal water supplies are by definition public water systems that are mandated to provide safe drinking water to all those hooked up to the public drinking water distribution system.
-These water supplies achieve their high water quality through sophisticated water filter systems and are treated with man-made chemicals to kill germs, viruses, bacteria, and parasites, and remove debris that may be present in the water.
+Most municipal water supplies are, by definition, public water systems mandated to provide safe drinking water to all those hooked up to the public water distribution system.
+These water supplies achieve their high water quality through sophisticated water filter systems.
+They are treated with chemicals that are made to kill germs, viruses, bacteria, and parasites and remove debris that may be present in the water.

 What’s In Tap Water?

-As you think about whether tap water is safe to drink, you may be wondering what is in tap water?!
-Have you ever wondered what exactly is in the water that comes out of your taps?
+As you think about whether tap water is safe to drink, you may wonder what is in tap water?!
+Have you ever wondered what is in the water that comes from your taps?
 The answer, it turns out, is a bit more complicated than one might imagine.
-Tap water contains various minerals and chemicals, some of which are essential for our health and others that might be potentially hazardous.
+Tap water contains various minerals and chemicals, some of which are essential for our health and the taste of the water, and others that might be potentially hazardous.
 Let’s take a closer look into what’s really in tap water.

 Essential Elements

-Tap water generally contains several key minerals and elements that can actually be beneficial to our health.
-These include calcium, magnesium, sodium, chloride, fluorine, and sulfur compounds as well as trace amounts of iron and other elements like manganese and zinc.
+Tap water generally contains several key minerals and elements that can benefit our health.
+These include calcium, magnesium, sodium, chloride, fluorine, sulfur compounds, trace amounts of iron, and other elements like manganese and zinc.

-Calcium is especially important as it helps strengthen bones while also aiding in the body’s absorption of other minerals such as potassium.
+Calcium is essential as it helps strengthen bones while aiding in the body’s absorption of other minerals, such as potassium.
 Magnesium helps with muscle performance, while sodium aids digestion and boosts electrolyte levels.

-Sulfur compounds help neutralize any bad odor caused by unpleasant metals such as copper or zinc.
-Lastly, trace amounts of iron help with the transport of oxygen throughout the bloodstream among other things.
+Sulfur compounds help neutralize any foul odor caused by unpleasant metals such as copper or zinc.
+Lastly, trace amounts of iron help transport oxygen throughout the bloodstream, among other things.

 Contaminants

-Unfortunately, there are also several compounds found in tap water from human activities that can be potentially hazardous to human health if consumed in excessive quantities over long periods of time.
+Unfortunately, there are also several compounds in tap water from human activities that can be potentially hazardous to human health if consumed excessively over long periods.

-These include fluoride (in large doses), lead (often from old plumbing pipes) nitrates/nitrites (from agricultural runoff), chlorine (added for disinfection purposes), and arsenic (which can occur naturally).
-High levels of lead are of particular concern and the cause of low consumer confidence reports in places like Flint, Michigan where pediatricians found lead in the blood of sick young children.
+These include fluoride (in large doses), lead (often from old plumbing lead pipes), nitrates/nitrites (from agricultural runoff), chlorine (added for disinfection purposes), and arsenic (which can occur naturally).
+High levels of lead are of particular concern, and the cause of low consumer confidence reports in places like Flint, Michigan, where pediatricians found lead in the blood of sick young children.

 However, these contaminants should not be cause for alarm as they usually occur in relatively small concentrations.
 The water is tested and compared to safe drinking standards set by governmental agencies at both local and national levels.
-To ensure safety it is often recommended to use home filtration systems or specialized filters to remove these contaminants before drinking tap water regularly and assist in disease control.
+To ensure safety, home filtration systems or specialized filters are often recommended to remove these contaminants before drinking tap water regularly and assist in disease control.

-It is clear that tap water contains both beneficial minerals as well certain contaminants depending on the region or town you live in.
-As long as you are aware of potential risks or have taken necessary precautions, then there should be no reason why tap water in your sink can’t serve its purpose of delivering safe quality drinking water supplies into your homes!
+Tap water contains both beneficial minerals and specific contaminants depending on the region or town you live in.
+As long as you are aware of potential risks or have taken necessary precautions, there should be no reason why tap water in your sink can’t deliver safe quality drinking water supplies into your homes!

 What Makes Tap Water Unsafe?